Dongzi-Yang/starter-hugo-academic-d5a02/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-D.Y. is an PhD student specialising in **neuromorphic computing** and **flexible electronics** in Frontier Institute of Chips and Systems in Fudan University.

-J.P. is an experienced research scientist specialising in **particulate mechanics** and the **Discrete Element Method (DEM)**.
-J.P. completed his Ph.D. at the University of Edinburgh studying in the field of granular mechanics and has over 10 years research experience covering both the experimental and numerical fields.
+**Dongzi Yang** is currently a Ph.D. candidate in Integrated Circuit Science and Engineering at Fudan University.
+He received his B.E. degree in Materials Science and Engineering from Xidian University in 2020 and his M.E. degree in Materials and Chemical Engineering from Soochow University in 2023.
+His research interests include **neuromorphic devices and computing**, **flexible sensors**, and **intelligent sensing systems**.

-J.P. was the developer of a novel DEM contact model that captures the behaviour of complex cohesive granular solids.
+D.Y. was the developer of a novel sweat fingerprint identification method that captures the intrinsic ion dynamics of human sweat by organic electrochemical transistor (OECT) array and flexible sweat sensing system.
-This contact model has been implemented in the commerical DEM code **EDEM** (now *Altair EDEM*) as the **Edinburgh Elasto-Plastic Adhesion Model (EEPA)**.
-J.P. was also heavily involved in the development of the **Edinburgh Powder Tester (EPT)** whose technology was later licenced to Freeman Technologies for use in the Freeman UPT.

-Working the the numerical field of *DEM*, *programming*, *data analysis* and *visualisation* are common tasks and *python*, *Julia* and *C++* are often the tools of choice.
+Working the field of **neuromorphic computing**, *programming*, *data analysis* and *visualisation* are common tasks and *Origin*, *Python*, and *Matlab* are often the tools of choice.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Full_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.